-Liverpool picked up their first-ever Premier League title and their first in the top-flight since 1989-90 with this outstanding campaign.
+Liverpool won their first Premier League title ever and their first in the top-flight since 1989-90 with this outstanding campaign.
 The 2019-20 season was the strangest of all, with a pandemic forcing the season to an abrupt halt in March before returning in June without fans in stadiums – this didn’t stop the Reds from lifting the trophy, though.

 When the season stopped on 9 March, Liverpool were 25 points clear of Manchester City at the top of the table on 82 points from 29 games.
 At a ratio of 2.83 points per game, Jürgen Klopp’s team were on course to break the 100-point barrier, but the enforced break affected this and Liverpool “only” managed 17 points in their remaining nine matches (1.89 per game).

-2019-20 saw Liverpool equal the all-time English top-flight winning run of 18 games (set by Manchester City in 2017-18), with this run coming between October and February.
-This helped them seal the title after playing just 31 matches, following Man City’s defeat to Chelsea on June 25 – the earliest English title win in top-flight history.
+Liverpool equalled the all-time English top-flight winning run of 18 games (set by Manchester City in 2017-18) in the 2019-20 campaign, with this run coming between October and February.
+It helped them seal the title after playing just 31 matches, following Man City’s defeat to Chelsea on 25 June – the earliest English title win in top-flight history.

 Manchester City in 2018-19

-2018-19 saw Manchester City retain the Premier League title – something that they’d failed to do following their previous two title victories in 2011-12 and 2013-14.
-However, despite achieving an outstanding 98 points, they still fell two points short of their Premier League record from 2017-18.
+Manchester City retained the Premier League title in 2018-19, something they’d failed to do following their first two successes in 2011-12 and 2013-14.
+Despite winning an outstanding 98 points, they still fell two points short of their Premier League record from 2017-18.

-After suffering a shock 2-1 away defeat to Newcastle United on 29 January, City regained their focus to blow their fellow title contenders away – including Liverpool, who finished only one point below them.
-Pep Guardiola’s side won their last 14 league matches, while also picking up the League Cup and FA Cup in this period.
+After suffering a shock 2-1 away defeat to Newcastle United on 29 January, City regained their focus to blow their challengers away – including Liverpool, who finished only one point below them.
+Guardiola’s side won their last 14 league matches, while also lifting the League Cup and FA Cup in this period.
 As they also won the Community Shield at the start of the campaign, City became the first side to ever hold all four of England’s primary football trophies.

-City went into the final day of the season needing to defeat Brighton & Hove Albion away to make sure of a back-to-back Premier League title, and they did so in style.
-They suffered an early scare, with Brighton’s Glenn Murray opening the scoring on 27 minutes, but the lead only lasted 83 seconds before Sergio Agüero equalised and then further goals from Aymeric Laporte, Riyad Mahrez and İlkay Gündoğan sealed the title.
+City went into the final day of the season needing to defeat Brighton & Hove Albion away to make sure of back-to-back Premier League titles, and they did so in style.
+They suffered an early scare, with Brighton’s Glenn Murray opening the scoring after 27 minutes, but the lead only lasted 83 seconds before Sergio Agüero equalised.
+Further goals from Aymeric Laporte, Riyad Mahrez and İlkay Gündoğan sealed the title.